Why is Play so Important?

 - Take advantage of those in-between moments and try doing nothing.
 Enjoy silence or relaxing music instead of cramming in a podcast during your daily commute or before you start work.

-- Give yourself permission to daydream.
+- Permit yourself to daydream.
 Positive, constructive daydreaming is purposefully unfocused time.
 It gives your brain a chance to reflect and problem-solve.

 - Bring back play.
 What do you enjoy doing for fun?
 Give yourself time to do it.
 Laugh.
 Connect with your unique-to-you joys.

-If you want to get ahead in life, boredom is how to do it without compromising your health.
+If you want to get ahead, boredom is how to do it without compromising your health.
 Gift yourself with a more attuned life to who you are and who you want to become.

 Embracing boredom is a discipline that takes practice and courage.
 Setting aside the time and sitting in the “no-thing-ness” will be difficult initially, but the effort will revive your soul with each new day.
 This is a lifelong pursuit, so don’t wait to pass this gem on to the next generation.
 Your children need to get bored as soon as possible.